 - Continuous Pushing with Learning (this is a key to improving Toyota)

 - Learn from failures (every failure has value)

 Toyota does not look at people as carbon units but as the secret to success.
-Every individual at Toyota believes it is their responsibility to make Toyota a better company and Toyota believes it is their responsibility to deliver full employment.
-This responsibility comes with willful authority from management.
+Subsequently every individual at Toyota believes it is their responsibility to make Toyota a better company and Toyota believes it is their responsibility to deliver full employment.
+Finally this responsibility comes with willful authority from management.

 - Andon (it is not only the responsibility of every individual in manufacturing to stop the manufacturing line if they find a defect but also to be involved in determining the source of the defect and eradicating it)